JetBrains/guide/site/ai/tips/ai-prompting/index.md

 thumbnail: ./thumbnail.png
 ---

-When working with AI development tools like JetBrains' AI Assistant, developers should understand the following aspects of prompting to effectively use the tool's capabilities:
+When working with AI development tools like JetBrains' AI Assistant, there are a few things that developers should understand to effectively use the tool's capabilities.
+Let's take a look at them.

 ## Prompting Basics